susobhang70/shapley_value/README.md

 `TestCases/divide_dollar` file has been provided which is for the `Divide the Dollar version 2` game from Prof. Y. Narahari's Game Theory lecture notes <http://lcm.csa.iisc.ernet.in/gametheory/ln/web-cp3-TUgames.pdf>

-There are many other test files in the `TestCases` directory
+There are many other input test files in the `TestCases` directory